ipython-contrib/jupyter_contrib_nbextensions/readme.md

      [below](#change-direction-of-sub-menus) for examples.
   7. `sub-menu-direction`: If the value of this property is `left`, sub-menus within this menu's sub-menus open on the left.
-This is used by default for items under the "Boilerplate" menu to help ensure that nested menus don't become too large to fit on the screen.
+This is used by default for items under the `Snippets` menu to help ensure that nested menus don't become too large to fit on the screen.
 See [below](#change-direction-of-sub-menus) for examples.